- Scientific name: Petromyzon marinus

 Difficulty in Classification

-Despite their appearance they are certainly not eels or fish as they lack features such as scales and opposing fins.
+Despite their appearance, they cannot be classed as either eels or fish as they lack features such as scales and opposing fins.
 They also have a skeleton made out of cartilage (like sharks and rays) whereas fish and eels have skeletons made of bone.
-Some scientific literature classes them in the subgroup of Agnatha (jawless fishes which includes the hagfish), whereas other literature places lampreys in the unique but disputed group of Hyperoartia which consists of only lampreys and their extinct relatives (which have been identified only through fossils).
-At the time of writing there is still no scientific consensus on how to classify lampreys and they fall between all recognised groups, being neither a true fish, eel, shark or anything else for that matter.
-Lampreys are closely related to the Atlantic hagfish, as the hagfish also lacks hinged jaws, paired fins and has a skeleton made out of cartilage.
-However, there are significant differences in the lifecycle and feeding habits of the two species.
+Some scientific literature classes them in the subgroup of Agnatha (jawless fishes which include the hagfish), whereas other literature places lampreys in the unique but disputed group of Hyperoartia which consists of only lampreys and their extinct relatives (which have been identified only through fossils).
+At the time of writing, there is still no scientific consensus on how to classify lampreys and they fall between recognised classifications.

 Human Interactions with Lamprey

 Despite their gruesome way of life lamprey have long been a source of food for humans and have been considered a delicacy in many cultures.
-The ancient Greeks and Romans ate lamprey, and King Henry I of England was said to have died of food poison after eating a great deal of lampreys in a short amount of time.
+The ancient Greeks and Romans ate lamprey, and King Henry I of England was said to have died of food poison after eating many lampreys in a short amount of time.
 Lampreys are still eaten throughout much of Europe.
-In Britain lampreys are not popular as a food today.
+In Britain, lampreys are not popular as a food today.
 They do, however, have a long association with the Royal Family (despite the death of Henry I) and lamprey pies were specially cooked for the Queen as part of the Diamond Jubilee celebrations in 2012.
-The number of lampreys in Britain has reduced in recent years, possibly due to freshwater pollution and dams and other structures blocking the lampreys natural migration routes.
+The number of lampreys in Britain has reduced in recent years, possibly due to freshwater pollution and dams and other barriers blocking the lampreys natural migration routes.
 In some areas of Britain lamprey are a protected species – in 2015 conservation work on the historic Thornton Bridge which crosses the River Swale near Thirsk, North Yorkshire had to be stopped for thirteen weeks as the construction work would disturb lampreys which were spawning in the river.
-Despite the reduction in numbers lamprey stocks are in better condition than many other species and due to effective conservation procedures the IUCN (International Union for the Conservation of Nature) classes the sea lamprey as a species of Least Concern on both a global and European basis.
+Despite the reduction in numbers the IUCN (International Union for the Conservation of Nature) classes the sea lamprey as a species of Least Concern on both a global and European basis.
 Indeed, lamprey numbers appear to be increasing around the British Isles, with recent years seeing lamprey return to rivers which they have been absent from for years, such as the Trent, Wear and Ouse.

 Lamprey as a Fishing Bait

 Lamprey have long been used as a fishing bait in freshwater fishing.
 They are available frozen from tackle shops and online bait retailers and are popular for deadbaiting for large predatory freshwater species such as pike.
 Lamprey have yet to catch on as a mainstream sea fishing bait.
-However, anglers who have experimented with lamprey as a sea fishing bait have reported that cod, bass and conger eels have all been caught on frozen lamprey.
+However, anglers who have experimented with lamprey as a bait have reported that cod, bass and conger eels have all been caught on lamprey which was bought frozen.
 It could be the case that if more anglers used lamprey it could become an effective bait for a range of sea fish species.

 Invasive Species Status in the United States

-Authorities in the United States and Canada take a very different view of the lamprey to the British, and considered it to be a dangerous invasive species.
+Authorities in the United States and Canada take a very different view of the lamprey to the British, and rather than protecting it they considered it to be a dangerous invasive species.
 Lampreys have been present in the Great Lakes since the late 1950s when artificial canals were cut into the lakes allowing lamprey to enter.

-Over the decades many methods have been employed to try and reduce the lamprey population such as the introduction of ‘lampricide’ – a poison which kills lampreys but supposedly leaves all other aquatic life unharmed and the introduction of barriers and traps to stop lamprey travelling into the lakes.
-Often lamprey will be targeted in creeks and rivers before they reach the Great Lakes as they are much easier to poison before they reach the main bodies of water.
+Over the decades many methods have been employed to try and reduce the lamprey population.
+These include the use of ‘lampricide’ – a poison which kills lampreys but supposedly leaves all other aquatic life unharmed and the introduction of barriers and traps to stop lamprey travelling into the lakes.
+Often lamprey will be targeted in creeks and rivers before they reach the Great Lakes as they are much easier to remove before they reach the main bodies of water.
 In June 2013 there was a major operation to kill sea lampreys in a creek before they could reach leak Michigan.
-Other more advanced methods are being developed, and an invention is on the verge of being released which stops lampreys entering a lake by emitting an electronic pulse which drives them away.
 It is thought that the US Fish and Wildlife Service and the Canadian Department of Fisheries and Oceans collectively spend many millions of dollars every year attempting to control lamprey numbers in the Great Lakes and surrounding areas.